Disability Tax Credit Eligible Conditions Information

 How to determine your Disability Tax Credit Eligibility?

 The first step in figuring out how to get back on your feet after a life-altering diagnosis or accident is to determine what kind of help is available to you; including whether or not you or your loved one meet the eligibility requirements set forth by the Disability Tax Credit program.
 So, before you begin the DTC application process, take the time to read the information provided below.
-It will help you get a better idea of the disability tax credit eligibility requirements, the various steps involved in applying, the information you need to have ready before you begin and what to expect after you’ve filed the application.
+It will help you get a better idea of the disability tax credit eligibility requirements, the various steps involved in applying, the information you need to have ready before you begin, and what to expect after you’ve applied.

 Take your time.
 Read the information carefully.
 If you have access to a printer, print this page so you can review it whenever you have questions at any stage of the application process.
 Also to have a better understanding of the DTC application process you can check out our Disability Tax Credit Ultimate Guide and Child Disability tax credit guide.